 We’re here to help.
 Speak with trusted Immigration attorneys in Atlanta today.

 Is Visa Overstay Forgiveness Possible?

 If you are not a U.S. citizen and are facing visa overstay, know that it can’t be forgiven in most cases.
-However, the impact and the penalties of your visa overstay depend on how long you overstayed your visa as well as what kind of immigration benefits you are seeking.
+But, the impact and the penalties of your visa overstay depend on how long you overstayed your visa as well as what kind of immigration benefits you are seeking.

 However, in some cases, you can apply for a visa waiver program and get legal forgiveness for your overstay.
 In every overstay case, there is a chance you’ll be caught by the U.S. immigration authorities and deported.
-If you don’t retain legal help, you may face consequences that could have been avoided.
+If you don’t retain legal help, you may face consequences of overstaying that could have been avoided.
 Tadeo & Silva Immigration Attorneys pride themselves on preparing compelling inadmissibility waivers and helping families stay together.

 What Is a Visa Overstay Waiver Program?